Nakama3942/mighty_logger/docs/DATA.md

 ## Data
 The library stores various important data for use that you may need to know while using the library.

+ATTENTION!!!
+OUTDATED MATERIAL!
+RELEVANCE - v0.6.1!
+WILL BE OVERWRITTEN IN v0.9.1!

 #### Content
 - [Data](#data)
 	- [Content](#content)